anwickes/myplaceiq/README.md

 ## Notes
 ### Host & Credential Retrieval
-As of the time of writing (3rd Oct, 2025), the method of obtaining the client id and password is a little tricky.
-I was able to retrieve them by setting up port mirroring on a switch that I have on my network.
-I mirrored packets received and transmitted by the myplaceiq hub to another PC that was monitoring with Wireshark.
-After connecting to the hub via the myplaceiq app on my phone (any device would be fine), I could see a packet that was sent which contained the client id and secret in plaintext.
-I have attempted to use a mitmproxy (like Charles proxy, mitmproxy etc) to retrieve this information but haven't managed to work it out yet.
+DISCLAIMER: There are probably many ways to do this, all differing from platform to platform.
+This is the method that I used with my macbook air (silicon).

+- Download Wireshark (https://www.wireshark.org/download.html) and BlueStacks Air (https://www.bluestacks.com/mac).
+Install both.
+- Launch Wireshark, choose the appropriate network adapter and filter traffic to/from your MyPlaceIQ hub's ip address using the following filter: "ip.addr==x.x.x.x".
+- Launch BlueStacks and click the Home button ("House" symbol at the top of screen).
+Open the "System Apps" folder and open PlayStore.
+Login with your Google details.
+After logging in, search and install "MyPlaceIQ".
+- After opening the MyPlaceIQ app, click through the wizard and setup as you would a new device.
+This includes pairing with the hub etc.
+- Once paired and confirming that you can control the unit, close the app and open Wireshark.
+- Confirm that Wireshark is currently recording and filtered to your MyPlaceIQ hub's IP address.
+- Using BlueStacks, open up the MyPlaceIQ app and after it successfully logs in, press the stop button in Wireshark to pause recording.
+- Look through the packets that have been sent to and from your MyPlaceIQ hub and you should see a "HTTP" packet sent from your BlueStacks device to your MyPlaceIQ hub.
+Click into this packet and you should see a payload that contains both the "client_id" and "password" that is being issued to your hub.
+- Make a note of these credentials as this is what you will be using when configuring this Home Assistant component.

 ### IP Address vs. DNS
 - Home Assistant does not support mDNS (multicast DNS) for resolving hostnames.
 You must use the hub’s static IP address (e.g., `192.168.1.x`) in the configuration.
-- To find the IP address of your myplaceiq hub, check your router’s DHCP client list or use a network scanner.
+- To find the IP address of your MyPlaceIQ hub, check your router’s DHCP client list or use a network scanner.
 Ensure the hub has a static IP to prevent changes during DHCP lease renewals.

 ## Requirements
 - Home Assistant 2023.9 or later.